hyperspy/hyperspy/doc/reference/metadata.rst

     type: float or BaseSignal instance.

     The variance of the data.
-It can be a float when the noise is Gaussian or a :class:`~.signal.BaseSignal` instance if the noise is heteroscedastic, in which case it must have the same dimensions as :attr:`~.signal.BaseSignal.data`.
+It can be a float when the noise is Gaussian or a :class:`~.api.signals.BaseSignal` instance if the noise is heteroscedastic, in which case it must have the same dimensions as :attr:`~.api.signals.BaseSignal.data`.

 Variance_linear_model
 ^^^^^^^^^^^^^^^^^^^^^